One DnD 2025 Class and Subclass Tier List Breakdown

 Sea

-Wrath of the Sea (Level 3) – B Tier – Having to stand right next to enemies is not ideal, but using a bonus action every turn to deal a decent amount of damage and potentially shove enemies around is definitely very interesting.
+Wrath of the Sea (Level 3) – B- Tier – Having to stand right next to enemies is not ideal, but using a bonus action every turn to deal a decent bit of damage and potentially shove enemies around is definitely very interesting.

 3rd Level Spells (Level 5) – A- Tier – Lightning Bolt is already an excellent option for Druids as they get functionally no good damage options and Water Breathing isn’t half bad either!
 This is a really nice level for the Sea Druid.